Akashmodi258/autonomous-financial-agent/README.md

 2. Go to https://share.streamlit.io → "New app".
 3. Point it at the repo, branch, and `streamlit_app.py` as the entry file.
 4. Deploy — `requirements.txt` is auto-installed.

-## Notes / next steps
-- The prediction model is intentionally simple (linear regression on recent SMAs) — explainable and easy to justify if asked about it, rather than a black-box model.
-- The Flask API and Streamlit app share the same `financial_agent` package, so there's one source of truth for the logic.
-- `research_agent.db` (SQLite) is created automatically on first run.